arthlor/Yeser/docs/core/scoping-design.md

 C10: As Ayşe, I want the ability to edit or delete a past entry (Implemented), so that I can correct mistakes or remove entries I no longer wish to keep.

 (D) Motivation & Engagement:
-D11: As Ayşe, I want to see my current consistency streak (number of consecutive days with entries) (Implemented), so that I feel motivated to maintain my habit.
+D11: As Ayşe, I want to see my current consistency streak (number of consecutive days with entries) (Implemented, reliably calculated and maintained by backend logic), so that I feel motivated to maintain my habit.
 D12: As Ayşe, I want a simple, visual reward or acknowledgment ("Gratitude Blooming" - Planned - Phase 2) when I reach milestones (e.g., 7-day streak, 30-day streak, 100 entries), so that I feel encouraged and my progress is celebrated.
 D13: As Ayşe, I want to occasionally receive "throwback" reminders ("Spark of Memory" - Planned - Phase 3) of a randomly selected past positive entry, so that I can re-experience past joys and stay motivated.
 (This should be configurable and not too frequent).